How to Recover Deleted Files From an SD Card

 Uneraser is a professional data recovery solution that works to help you get back files from a corrupt SD card that still appears on File Explorer.
 It comes with different recovery modes and can recover multiple file formats.
 The Uneraser software also supports all known Windows file systems and features a built-in Recovery Wizard that guides you every step of the way to recover your files.

 1. Download and install DiskInternals Uneraser

-- 1. Navigate to the Uneraser page From the main menu, click on the "Data Recovery" tab, and then click on "Uneraser" from the dropdown menu.
+- 1. Go to the Uneraser Section: From the main menu, select the "Data Recovery" tab and then opt for "Uneraser" from the dropdown list.

-- 3. Download the Uneraser installer After clicking the download button, the Uneraser installer will begin to download.
-The size of the download and the time it takes to complete will depend on the speed of your internet connection.
+- 3. Initiate the Uneraser Download: Upon clicking the download button, the download of the Uneraser installer will commence.
+The duration and size of the download will vary based on your internet speed.

-- 4. Run the Uneraser installer Once the download is complete, navigate to the location where the installer was downloaded and double-click on it to run the installer.
+- 4. Execute the Uneraser Installer: After the download is finished, go to the folder where the installer is saved and double-click it to initiate the installation.

-- 5. Follow the installation wizard The Uneraser installation wizard will guide you through the installation process.
-Follow the prompts to select the installation location, accept the license agreement, and choose any additional options you want to install.
+- 5. Proceed with the Installation Wizard: The Uneraser setup wizard will guide you through the installation steps.
+Follow the on-screen instructions to choose the install location, agree to the license terms, and select any additional components you wish to install.

-- 6. Complete the installation After completing the installation wizard, DiskInternals Uneraser will be installed on your computer.
-You can launch the program by searching for it in the Start menu or by double-clicking on the desktop icon, if one was created during the installation process.
+- 6. Finish the Installation: Once you've navigated through the installation wizard, DiskInternals Uneraser will be installed on your system.
+You can access the software either by searching for it in the Start menu or by double-clicking its desktop icon, if one was created during the installation.

 2. Select the file formats you want to recover

 After launching DiskInternals SD Card Recovery, the main window will appear.
 Here, you will need to select the file formats that you want to recover from your SD card.